JdeRobot/DetectionMetrics/docs/_pages/home.md

 + [ROS Node](functionality/ros_node/)
 + [Labelling](resources/gsoc_19/)

-Every tool in DetectionSuite requires a config file to run, where the main parameters needed are provided.
+Every tool in DetectionStudio requires a config file to run, where the main parameters needed are provided.
 Currently, YAML config file format is supported.
 See below on how to create a custom config file.
-Each tool may have different requirements for keys in config file, and they can be known by passing the ```--help``` flag when using DetectionSuite from the command line.
+Each tool may have different requirements for keys in config file, and they can be known by passing the ```--help``` flag when using DetectionStudio from the command line.

 ### Creating a custom ```appConfig.yml```